ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-puzzle-help.md

 ## Use a dictionary

-Our suggestion is to use a dictionary / map. `std::collections::HashMap` is not available in `no_std` code (without linking to a global allocator) but you can use one of the stack-allocated maps in the [`heapless`] crate.
+Our suggestion is to use a dictionary / map. `std::collections::HashMap` is not available in `no_std` code (it requires a secure random number generator to prevent collision attacks) but you can use one of the stack-allocated maps in the [`heapless`] crate.
 It supplies a stack-allocated, fixed-capacity version of the `std::Vec` type which will come in handy to store byte arrays.
 To store character mappings we recommend using a `heapless::LinearMap`.

 `heapless` is already declared as a dependency in the Cargo.toml of the project so you can directly import it into the application code using a `use` statement.